 How we found a #DressForDee

-A few weeks ago we got a message from designer and blogger Kate Bonhote, asking if we could help find a dress that her friend could borrow for a little-known event - the BAFTAs.
-Kate, founder of the sustainable fashion blog Monsters In Your Closet, was keen to prove to her friend Dee Ryder, producer of McQueen and BAFTA nominee, that you don’t have to buy something new for a one off event.
-Even a red carpet event.
+A few weeks ago we got a message from designer and blogger Kate Bonhote.
+She asked if we could help find a dress that her friend could borrow for a little-known event - the BAFTAs.
+Kate, founder of the sustainable fashion blog Monsters In Your Closet, was keen to prove to her friend Dee Ryder, producer of the documentary McQueen and BAFTA nominee, that you don’t have to buy something new for a one off occasion - even a red carpet event.

 Well, we do like a mission - and with just two weeks until the event, Nu.
 HQ went into overdrive.

 Many of you will have seen our social media campaign to find a #DressForDee - and the response we received was simply amazing.
-So many of YOU wonderful Nu. followers shared and responded to our posts, sending outfit options and suggesting contacts who might be able to help.
-Thank you SO much to everyone of you that shared our call-out and got in touch to help.
+So many of our wonderful Nu followers shared and responded to the posts, sending outfit options and suggesting contacts who might be able to help.
+We’ like to thank everyone of you who shared our call-out and got in touch to help.

 Despite being in Australia throughout the campaign and event itself, Deborah offered to lend Dee an exquisite dress, ‘Isabella’ by Australian designer Bianca Spender.
 The designer’s entire ethos is centred on sustainable business practices - accredited by Ethical Clothing Australia, the brand’s garments are made from natural fibres wherever possible and 50% of materials come from deadstock, helping to reduce waste within the manufacturing process itself.

-From the other side of the world, Deborah put us in touch with her husband and Nu. founder Ash was beyond excited to collect the dress from Tom and deliver the stunning dress to Kate and Dee.
+Deborah put us in touch with her husband and Nu founder Ash was beyond excited to collect the dress from Tom and deliver it to Kate and Dee.

 Dee wore Deborah’s dress to the Nespresso BAFTA nomination party at Kensington Palace on February 9th, the day before the awards ceremony.
-Rubbing shoulders with celebrities left, right and centre, Dee and Kate had a night to remember - and they still haven’t come down from Cloud 9!
+Rubbing shoulders with celebrities left, right and centre, Dee and Kate had a night to remember - and say that they still haven’t come down from Cloud 9.